Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Literature classification and analysis

 \subsection{Data and level of real-world implementation}

 A real-world patient transport problem instance consists of various data.
 First of all, the pick-up and delivery locations and, if applicable, the locations of the depots should be specified.
 This can be done using coordinates or a distance matrix.
-If the problem instance is a problem with capacities or a heterogeneous fleet, the vehicle or transporter properties must also be specified, as well as the starting depots in the case of multi-depot approaches.
+For problems that include capacities or a heterogeneous fleet, the vehicle or transporter properties must also be specified, as well as the starting depots in the case of multi-depot problems.
 Finally, the data for the requests must be provided.
 In the examined literature, a distinction is only made between real location data and real requests.
-Figure~\ref{fig:data-source} shows that about half of the proposed models are tested with completely real data.
-In contrast, the papers by Vancroonenburg et al.~\cite{vancroonenburg_2018a} and Nasir et al.~\cite{nasir_2022a} only use real hospital layouts or real location data.
-The reason for this is that plans are usually available for the hospital buildings, or distances outside hospitals can be easily determined using geological services~\cite{berg_2019a}.
-None of the papers examined use real requests as its only piece of real data.
-The reason for this is that there are often no records of requests~\cite{nickel_2000a} and that the origin and the destination are part of the information that a request must contain, so using real request data usually implies the use of a real-world hospital layout.
+Figure~\ref{fig:data-source} shows that more than half of the proposed models have been developed using full real data.
+In contrast, Vancroonenburg et al.~\cite{vancroonenburg_2018a} and Nasir et al.~\cite{nasir_2022a} only use real hospital layouts or real location data.
+The reason for this is that layouts are usually available for the hospital buildings, or distances outside hospitals can be easily determined using Geographic Information Systems (GIS)~\cite{berg_2019a}.
+None of the examined papers use real requests as the only piece of real data.
+The reason is that there are often no records of requests~\cite{nickel_2000a} and that the origin and the destination are part of the information that a request must contain, so using real request data for model development usually implies the use of a real hospital layout.

 It is also noticeable that, apart from~\cite{vancroonenburg_2018a}, none of the examined papers provide the considered problem instances.
 Since the paper~\cite{vancroonenburg_2018a} works with real hospital data but artificially generated requests, this means that no benchmark instances consisting of completely real data are currently available for future research.